rpflugfelder/rpflugfelder.github.io/index.md

 I graduated under supervision of [Horst Bischof](https://www.tugraz.at/institute/icg/research/team-bischof/people/team-about/horst-bischof/) with a PhD in Telematics at TU Graz.
 Before, I received my Diploma in Informatics from TU Wien and the Queensland University of Technology, Australia under supervision of Horst Bischof and [Brian Lovell](https://staff.itee.uq.edu.au/lovell/).

-Please, see my [CV](assets/docs/sci-cv-pflugfelder.pdf) for more details.
+Please, see my [CV](assets/docs/sci-cv-pflugfelder.pdf) for further details.

 <!---
 A [Kurt Goedel stipend](https://kgs.logic.at) allowed me to pursue 2001-2002 a master's degree in Computer Science and Informatics under the supervision of [Brian Lovell](https://staff.itee.uq.edu.au/lovell/) and Horst Bischof at  and TU Wien.